anqianqi1/miniproject2/README.md

 4. After the retrain process.
 You can open tensorboard and see the train graph.

 5. This is the step of testing the retrained images.
 I test a hunburger image and the result is 0.999hamburger.
-So the result is accurate.
+So the result is accurate. the result of images are in the base folder

 Neurala: